formkit/docs-content/guides/create-a-tailwind-theme.md

 - `colorTemperatureStrengthDark`
 - `inputMaxWidth`

+The starter theme also ships with the following variables that expose UI controls for theme users:

+- `radius`,
+- `spacing`,
+- `scale`

-You can create your own variables in this fashion by providing a new key/value pair in the variables object:
+You can create your own basic non-user-configurable variables by providing a new key/value pair in the variables object:

 ```js
 export default createTheme({